Celebrate Ganesh Chaturthi with Amazing Savings! Enjoy up to 50% off on all our services! 😊

 6. Link to Developer Sites

-There is a confusion that arises on the live websites, regarding whether to use a blocking mechanism or not.
+There is confusion that arises on the live websites, regarding whether to use a blocking mechanism or not.
 There is this option to add disallow instruction to your Robots.txt file to restrict your website from being viewed on the search results while it’s under building process.
 You can remove the disallow instruction once your website is complete.

 It is a common mistake to forget to remove the disallow function, and that results in completely hiding the website from the web crawlers.
-If you notice any unfortunate behaviour, you can make sure that these lines are placed properly:
+If you notice any unfortunate behavior, you can make sure that these lines are placed properly:

 User-Agent: *